Last updated

 Use a URL for a remote file

 Use a URL as remote content to synchronize a publicly-available file with the project's repository.
-To set up the URL as a remote content source, you need to specify:
+To set up the URL as a remote content source, specify:

-- the URL that the file is found.
+• The URL where the file is found

-- the fetch frequency (from 15 mins to 12 hours), set a smaller interval for resources that change often.
+• The fetch frequency (from 15 mins to 12 hours), with smaller intervals for resources that change often

 Read the how-to guide for adding remote content by URL for detailed instructions.